 A lot of things only appear during Advent here in Vienna.
 Christmas biscuits, for example.
-Or barrelfuls of spiced wine and punch.
+Or barrels of spiced wine and punch.
 Or the occasional burst of undiluted optimism to shine a light on the grumbling Viennese soul.
-Oh, and the Ströck Christmas tram, of course.
+Oh, and the Ströck Christmas tram…

-- Old timer tram that usually circles Vienna’s centre at weekends during Advent
+- Old timer tram that circled Vienna’s centre at weekends during Advent

-- All proceeds from ticket sales go to charity
+- Proceeds from ticket sales went to charity

-- Seasonal decorations, music, and snacks round out the experience
+- Seasonal decorations, music, and snacks rounded out the experience

 The old timer tram